ga-wdi-lessons/rails-routing/readme.md

 * If you feel lost, follow the error.
 * Don't worry if you don't get to all of them.
 * Strongly encourage you to work with each other on this.
-* Me and the support instructor are also here to help.
+* The instructors are also here to help.

 ## BREAK (10 min)